uswitch/nidhogg/README.md

 ## Usage

 Nidhogg requires a json config file to tell it what Daemonsets to watch and what nodes to act on.
 `nodeSelector` is a map of keys/values corresponding to node labels. `daemonsets` is an array of Daemonsets to watch, each containing two fields `name` and `namespace`.
-Nodes are tainted with taint that follows the format of `<daemonset-name>-not-ready:NoSchedule`.
+Nodes are tainted with taint that follows the format of `nidhogg.uswitch.com=namespace.name:NoSchedule`.

 Example: